No, Bogotá’s cool weather isn’t tropical.

-If you’re traveling to Bogotá, try to refrain from the urge to binge-watch the latest Netflix original series, Narcos.
+If you’re traveling to Bogotá, try to refrain from the urge to binge-watch Netflix original series, Narcos.
+Bogotá’s lovely weather can be enjoyed all-year-round.
 Here is more useful and relevant information on how to make the most of your trip.

 1. Yes, the equator crosses through Colombia.

 No, Bogotá is not a tropical destination.
 At more than 8,500 feet above sea level, nestled amid the beautiful Andes Mountains, the city’s climate is quite chilly and overcast.
 Pack a few sweaters, a jacket for the evenings and an umbrella for the occasional shower.

 2. While a walking or biking tour may sound like a great idea…

 Keep in mind the change in altitude may affect your body.
 Give yourself time to adjust and plan physically challenging activities a few days after you’ve arrived so you can keep up.
 Check out Bogotá Bike Tours or Walking Graffiti Tours.